 Every student has an academic adviser to guide her or him along the path to graduation and beyond.
 These advisors not only assist students in scheduling courses, they mentor their advisees in making career choices and provide networking opportunities for internships and beyond.

-The Learning Center brings many services into one office.
+The Academic Support Center brings many services into one office.
 Students may find personal tutors, groups help sessions, advice on time-management, tips for studying more effectively, assistance in writing, services related to disabilities—in sum, a supportive environment that either provides a service directly or connects a student to the appropriate place to meet the student’s need.
-More information can be found on the Learning Center’s web page: http://www.maryvillecollege.edu/academics/resources/support-center/
+Check the Academic Support Center’s web page: http://www.maryvillecollege.edu/academics/resources/support-center/

 How many students live on campus?

 Approximately three-fourths of our students live on campus, and one-fourth commute from their parents’ homes.

 What should students bring for the residence hall room?